hsutter/cppfront/docs/reference-cpp2.md

 ### `as` — safe casts and conversions

 An `x as T` expression allows safe type casts. `x` must be an object or expression, and `T` must be a type.
-It supports both static and dynamic typing, including customization with support for the standard dynamically tyuped libraries `std::variant`, `std::optional`, and `std::any` provided in the box.
+It supports both static and dynamic typing, including customization with support for the standard dynamically typed libraries `std::variant`, `std::optional`, and `std::any` provided in the box.
 For example:

 ``` cpp title="Example: Using as"
 main: () = {